-The primary investigator independently evaluated all the included studies with \geq 4 patients using the National Institute of Health (NIH) Study Quality Assessment Tools^[14].
+The primary investigator independently evaluated all the included studies with $\geq$ 4 patients using the National Institute of Health (NIH) Study Quality Assessment Tools.
 The score range for controlled intervention studies and cohort studies is between 0 and 14, where a score <6 was identified as poor in quality.
-The score range for systematic reviews and metanalyses is between 0 and 8, where a score <4 was considered as poor in quality.
+The score range for systematic reviews and meta-analyses is between 0 and 8, where a score <4 was considered as poor in quality.
 Studies that were deemed poor in quality were excluded from this literature review.
-Additionally, with the help of the Risk of Bias in non-randomized Studies of Interventions tool ^[22] (ROBINS-I) as well as the Risk of Bias tool for randomized control trial ^[14], the primary investigator also thoroughly assessed the risk of bias of each study.
+Additionally, with the help of the Risk of Bias in Nonrandomized Studies of Interventions tool (ROBINS-I) and the Risk of Bias tool for randomized control trial, the primary investigator also thoroughly assessed the risk of bias of each study.
 The scores were classified to be either low, moderate, serious, or critical.
 Studies that were categorized as serious or critical were immediately excluded.